Frequently asked questions and answers

 No. Plastic sheets are relatively easy scratched but we sell a scratch free polycarbonate that has gotten a special coating which makes it extra resistant against scratches.
 It makes the sheet appropriate for protection of table sheets, or as glass in doors or windows, which you like to polish and clean.

-- Does plastic sheets yellow in the sun?
+- Do plastic sheets yellow in the sun?

-Acrylic (Perspex) sheets does not yellow.
-Polycarbonate sheets does.
-We have a special UV Polycarbonate, which has gotten a special treatment which does, that it will not yellow from the sun beams.
+Acrylic (Perspex) sheets do not yellow.
+Polycarbonate sheets do.
+We have a special UV Polycarbonate, which has gotten a special treatment which ensures that the sheet will not yellow when exposed to sunlight.